mirayatech/Movie-App/README.md

 ## About this project 🚀
-You can search for movies and see what kind of rating it has, release date and its summary🍿 The color theme is blue and navy blue 💙
+You can search for movies and see what kind of rating it has, release date and its summary 🍿 The color theme is blue and navy blue 💙

 ## Technologies 🛠️